 Bachelor Courses in English

 Business, General Education/Liberal Arts, and International Relations & Political Science.
-Students enroll in 4 courses worth the equivalent of 12 US credits/24 ECTS units; approximately 40% of courses are taught during the day, while the remaining are taught in the evening.
+Students enroll in 5 courses worth the equivalent of 15 US credits/30 ECTS units; approximately 40% of courses are taught during the day, while the remaining are taught in the evening.
 To view the course offerings/descriptions, click here or here.
 Courses are subject to change by semester.
 Exchange students receive a tuition waiver for up to 5 courses.

 It is recommended to have at least a basic level of Spanish fluency to help with daily life.
-Enrollment in Spanish-taught courses is only possible with a minimum of B1 fluency; a Spanish language interview will be conducted prior to enrollment.
+Enrollment in Spanish-taught courses is only possible with a minimum of B1 fluency; a Spanish language interview would be conducted prior to enrollment.
 If enrolling in Spanish-taught courses, options exist in business, engineering, education and health sciences.

 Master Courses in English

 ULACIT does not offer Spanish language courses as part of the exchange.
 However, ULACIT can offer a Spanish language course for a fee to students who want to improve their language proficiency as part of their exchange.
-Students can choose from semi-intensive and intensive.
-Each course lasts 4 weeks, for a total of 40 and 60 hours, respectively, and it is equivalent to 6 ECTS/3 US credits or 8 ECTS/4 US credits, respectively.
+Students can choose to take a group or individual class.
+The course lasts 15 weeks, for a total of 45 hours, and it is equivalent to 6 ECTS/3 US credits.
 For further information, you can contact the Global Education Office.

 International Network for Quality Assurance Agencies in Higher Education (INQAAHE) through the National Accreditation System (SINAES)

 Online Registration Process

-All international students are required to attend the welcome activities provided by the Global Education Office (GEO); activities are held a few days before the start of classes and during the first week at ULACIT.
-All incoming students are required to purchase a welcome package (see “Fees” section).
-You can find more information in this guide and in the fact sheet.
+All international students are required to attend welcome activities provided by the Global Education Office (GEO); activities are held the week prior to the start of classes.

 Not possible as part of the exchange.
 To learn about fee-based placement options, which would include a required fee-based Spanish course, please contact ULACIT for details.